wmsalves/bot-whatsapp-water/README.md

 - **Vercel**: Deployment platform for hosting the application.
 - **WhatsApp API**: To interact with WhatsApp messages in a group.

-## Features
-- Responds to commands in WhatsApp groups.
-- Stores and retrieves water-related data using Firebase.
-- Deployed on Vercel for easy access.

 ## How to Set Up Locally

 1. Clone the repository: